As we heard the gunshot sounds and woke up, I knew a terrible day was coming.

-Ultimately, we were informed that a humanitarian corridor was opened between the Iraqi-Syrian border.
+Ultimately, we were informed that a humanitarian corridor was opened along the Iraqi-Syrian border.
 Because we did not have a car to drive to Syria, having left our own car in the south, we decided to get there by walking.
-But before starting, a man who was my uncle’s friend told us that he would take us by his tipper truck.
+But before starting, a friend of my uncle told us that he would take us with his tipper truck.
 There were more than fifty people inside the tipper.
-Even though we were close to the Syrian border, it took us fourteen hours to reach there — because the vehicle was so old, slow and full of humans.
+Even though we were close to the Syrian border, it took us fourteen hours to reach there — because the vehicle was so old, slow, and full of human beings.

-I thought that I would be pleased if I left the mountain and reached Syria, where I had always dreamed to travel to, but I felt the opposite.
-My eyes were looking behind on the Sinjar Mountain where I left all my dreams and hopes, and I was not able to stop thinking about those people who were killed or kidnapped.
+I thought I would be pleased if I left the mountain and reached Syria, where I had always dreamed of traveling.
+But I felt the opposite.
+My eyes were looking behind to the Sinjar Mountain where I left all my dreams and hopes, and I was not able to stop thinking about those people who were killed or kidnapped.